namnamir/Bitwarden-to-Keeper/README.md

 ## How to use it?
 1. Expert your passwords from **Bitwarden** in JSON format.
 You need to export shared passwords (in _collections_ related to the _organization_) separately.
 The output will be one `.json` file for personal items and another `.json` file for each organization if any organization is set up.
 2. Modify the script and change the lines according to the exported items from **Bitwarden** and the `.json` file name you like to save the output.
+You can also define whether you like to log the password history; the default is `False`.
 ```python
 # Exported Bitwarden file paths
 bitwarden_file_normal = 'bitwarden.json'